fastoch/Networking/Computer_Networking.md

 ### Internet SCSI (ISCSI)

 - An IP-based networking standard used to connect data storage facilities and SANs.
-- allows SCSI commands and processes to take place over long distances
+- allows SCSI commands and processes to take place over longer distances than the original SCSI immplementation

 ### Jumbo frames

+- delivers greater throughput of data by allowing up to 9000 bytes of data in a single frame (six times the regular size)
+- can greatly increase the efficiency of a SAN

+---

+# Basic Cloud Concepts

+## Cloud classifications

+---

+## Types of cloud computing